Therfield Village Pre-school

 4. How will the learning and development provision be matched to my child’s needs?

-Our planning and provision is differentiated for individuals and groups of children using input from key people, parents, children and Natasha/Tina.
+Our planning and provision is differentiated for individuals and groups of children using input from key people, parents, children and Natalie/Tina.
 We are aware of and take account of children’s interests by working closely with you.
-We also observe and assess your child using the learning and development goals from the EYFS, and key people feed children’s current stage of development and appropriate next steps into the planning cycle.We seek and follow advice from other professionals on how to support each child’s specific needs and Natasha/Tina will share training, support and advice with the team to support your child’s learning.
+We also observe and assess your child using the learning and development goals from the EYFS, and key people feed children’s current stage of development and appropriate next steps into the planning cycle.We seek and follow advice from other professionals on how to support each child’s specific needs and Natalie/Tina will share training, support and advice with the team to support your child’s learning.

 We display routine timelines and will create individual timelines for children as required focusing on important aspects to support their understanding of, and involvement in our routine and activities.